discord-jda/JDA/README.md

 A deprecated method/class usually has a replacement mentioned in its documentation which should be switched to.
 Deprecated functionality might or might not exist in the next minor release.
 (Hint: The minor version is the `MM` of `XX.MM.RR` in our version format)

-It is possible that some features are deprecated without replacement, in this case the functionality is no longer supported by either the JDA structure due to fundamental changes (for example automation of a feature) or due to Discord API changes that cause it to be removed.
+It is possible that some features are deprecated without replacement.
+In this case, the functionality is no longer supported by either the JDA structure due to fundamental changes (for example automation of a feature) or due to Discord API changes that cause it to be removed.

 We highly recommend discontinuing usage of deprecated functionality and update by going through each minor release instead of jumping.